jjisan4480/Splunk_and_SOAR_Integration/README.md

 7. Open Windows **Services** as Administrator.
 Locate the **SplunkForwarder** service, double-click it, go to the **Log On** tab, and switch the account to **Local System account**.
 Click **Apply**.
 8. Right-click the **SplunkForwarder** service and select **Restart**.
 9. In the Splunk Web interface, verify logs are arriving by running the search: `index="mydfir-ad"`.
-> *[Insert Screenshot: Splunk Search app showing event logs successfully populating from the Windows endpoints.]*
+> [Screenshot: Splunk Search app showing event logs successfully populating from the Windows endpoints.]

 ### 5. Create an Unauthorized Login Alert
 1. In Splunk, construct a search query to identify successful RDP authentications (EventCode 4624, Logon Types 7 or 10) originating from outside the authorized IP subnet: